Kennnnnnyyyyyyyyy/DJkenny/README.md

 └──────────────────────────┘

 ---

 ## License

+MIT License © 2026 Kenny
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for full license text.